12 Reasons for String of Nickels Plant Yellowing Leaves and How to Fix Them

 Underwatering String of Nickels Plant implies that there is too little moisture in the soil.
 As such, there is no water in the soil for the plant to take up to the leaves and other parts.

 Therefore, the plant cannot make enough food for growth and energy.
-As such, the String of Nickels plant begins to die from the leaves which turn yellow, then brown and die.
+As such, the plant begins to die from the leaves which turn yellow, then brown and die.

 Solutions

-Water the String of Nickels Plant moderately during the growing season and allow the to 2-3 in. of soil to dry out between waterings.
-Reduce watering during the cold season but do not allow the soil to dry out completely.
+Water the String of Nickels Plant moderately during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.
+Decrease watering in the cold season but do not allow the soil to dry out completely.
+Learn more on how to water indoor plants the right way.

 String of Nickels Plant, Dischidia nummularia